mfahmialkautsar/WebSimpleMovieCatalogue/README.md

 Basically the same as my android [The Movie Catalogue](https://github.com/mfahmialkautsar/TheMovieCatalogue), but you can run this on any browser you have on your phone and computer.
 And if you login with your [LINE Messenger](https://line.me) account, you can get Watchlist feature.
 This can be happened with the help of LIFF ([LINE Front-end Framework](https://developers.line.biz/console)).

 Just a try and error app.
 No framework.
-Clean Node.js and some small packages only.
+Clean Node.js and a pg package only.

 ## Screenshot
 <img src="./screenshots/computer_films.png" title="Films (Computer)">&nbsp;